lyramakesmusic/wool/README.md

 ![screenshot of tree interface showing settings panel on left, branching nodes connected by splines on canvas, and seed textbox at bottom](interface_dark.png)

-## **WARNING: EARLY MVP.
-MANY BUGS.**

-**⚠ New seeds will overwrite your entire tree with no undo.
-There is no save state or document management.
-Be careful!**

-More updates soon!

 ## Quick Start

 1. **Install Python** (3.7 or higher) if you haven't already